madmaxpython/DeepLodocus/README.md

 ## List of the few scripts available and a short description:
 - main.py : main script
 - GUI_DLDC.py : in development GUI version of DeepLodocus.
-- utils.py : contains every function used by the main.py script in order to extract the time and number of entries in zones define by the user.
+- utils.py : contains every function used by the main.py script in order to extract the time and number of entries in zones define.
-- calibvideo.py : allows the user to define zones of interest.
+- calibvideo.py : allows you to define zones of interest.
 Save the coordinate of these zones in the 'zone.txt' file.
 - ToSplit.py : splits a csv containing data of multiple animals in separated single-animal csv.